grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 "Go down to navigation and start tracking them from their pings.
 We'll move when they are furthest from us."

 "OK."
-Hemi moved down to the navigation table.
+Hemi dropped down to the navigation table.
 For the next fifteen minutes, every time he heard a ping from the _Grackle_, he looked at the ranging equipment on the sonar and marked down the searching sub's precise location on the chart.
 Some of his dots were wildly off in random directions because the deep scattering layer was interfering with the ranging equipment.
 But the _Grackle_ sent out so many active pings that Hemi was able to chart an accurate course of their movement.
 It was a circle that began where the _Prospect_ had dropped through the deep scattering layer and turned in a miles-long arc away from that point.

 "Percy," Hemi called up to the control room as the latest ping showed their pursuers at nearly five nautical miles away.
 "It looks like they are at the apogee of their search arc.
 Now might be a good time to move."

+[//]: # (------ FEB 2025 EDITED TO HERE; use :WF and pablo in console, desert, shine and moria, or paper in gvim ------)

 [//]: # (### They run under the scattering layer)

 "Thanks, Hemi.
 Keep plotting them.
 Can you also give me a random course in some direction away from them?
 True fuckin' random, if you can."